 The simple act of setting aside these places, of using restraint and humility, and of doing the best we can to apply our capacities to restore landscapes to some sense of what the land can be, may be the measure of our presence.
 Not as an indicator of the health of an ecosystem, a parcel of woods, or pool of water, but as our grace and respect as residents of the places we make home.

-Prescott Creeks has worked, under agreement with the City of Prescott, to manage, to restore and preserve, Watson Woods Riparian Preserve for twenty years.
-Through its protected status and the restoration efforts of Prescott Creeks and scores of volunteers, Watson Woods is once again home to the likes of great blue herons, wood ducks, bobcat, yellow warblers, and the black hawk that somehow affirms what we are capable of.
+Prescott Creeks has worked, under agreement with the City of Prescott, to manage, restore, and preserve Watson Woods Riparian Preserve for twenty years.
+Through its protected status, the restoration efforts of Prescott Creeks, and scores of volunteers, Watson Woods is once again home to the likes of great blue herons, wood ducks, bobcat, yellow warblers, and the black hawk that somehow affirms what we are capable of.

 Your contributions will ensure that Watson Woods Riparian Preserve and other natural places in our community will remain for all to enjoy.
 Please take a moment to make a tax-deductible donation to Prescott Creeks today.
 Whether you simply pass by and notice the cottonwoods are greening up in the spring, or you take the time to spend part of a day exploring the wetlands and woods, you can take pride that you are a part of the work of keeping a bit of Prescott just a little wild.